 a.
 Purpose.
 The Neighborhood Business District (NB) is intended to provide areas suitable for small-scale mixed-uses adequately served by public utilities and infrastructure, including convenience goods, services, and accessory uses.
 This district is meant to be walkable and bikeable, for easy access from nearby residential.
-This district should be protected from non-neighborhood serving land uses and businesses, with restrictions on maximum lot size, maximum building size, and prohibitions auto-centric including uses, drive-thrus.
+This district should be protected from non-neighborhood serving land uses and businesses, with restrictions on maximum lot size, maximum building size, and prohibitions on auto-centric uses, including drivethrus.
 All subdivisions require Subdivision approval.
-All non-residential developments require Development Plan Approval.
+All multi-family development and non-residential development require Development Plan Approval.